 Conditions under which a mental activity is performed are one source of this second type of constraints.
-For instance, the conditions of light, distance, etc., under which a perceptive result has to be attained for having a recognition of the objects, that we consider to be satisfactory.
+For instance, the conditions (light, distance, etc.) under which a perceptive result has to be attained for having recognition of the objects, which we consider to be satisfactory.
 Subjects often signal the failure of these conditions by saying that the object appears with a certain shape or color, instead of saying that the object has certain shape or color.
-The constraints on mental categorization are another typical example, and this fact is particularly evident in a scientific context.

-The systematic introduction of strict constraints is here a consequence of the repeatability requirement, and so we usually bind the use of the mental categories to the occurrence of specific technical procedures that involve physical things.
+The constraints on mental categorization are another typical example, and this fact is particularly evident in a scientific context where we usually bind the use of mental categories to the occurrence of specific technical procedures that involve physical things.
 For instance, we must use the techniques of geodesy and topography to assert that we measured again the distance between the same two points and their difference in height.
-'Same' and 'other' are mental categories, and their occurrence uniquely requires that someone carries out the constitutive mental activity.
+'Same' and 'other' are mental categories, and their occurrence uniquely requires that someone carry out the constitutive mental activity.
 However, we decide to use 'same' in this context only when certain technical procedures are well suited, otherwise we consider the categorization to be incorrect: that is, we recognize the category, and we consider as being incorrect its use in that context.

 We do not always succeed in finding suitable technical procedures to which a categorization can be bound.
 An example is the assertion that a certain volume contains the same physical particles that it had at a past instant of time, because we do not succeed in identify the single particle in quantum mechanics.
 We then change the thing that we categorize as being the same.
 In this case, we develop theories where the datum is only the number of particles of a certain type that occupy a given volume at a certain instant of time.
-Then, it is matter of mathematical technology to use directly the datum, or to introduce equivalent mathematical transformations104.
+Then, it is matter of mathematical technology to use directly the datum, or to introduce equivalent mathematical transformations84.